 Have a Nelson adventure on a bike

-For an adrenalin-fuelled biking adventure, hire a mountain bike and tackle the 43km Dun Mountain Trail.
+For an adrenalin-fuelled biking adventure, hire a mountain bike and tackle the 43km Coppermine Trail.
 It's designed for experienced riders, but the first section is fine for beginners.
 This challenge, the most exciting of Nelson's mountain bike trails, begins at Codgers Mountain Bike Park, one of several MTB parks in the Nelson Tasman region.
 For a biking challenge of the wildest kind, the Heaphy Track in Kahurangi National Park is open for mountain bikers from May to November.
 It's only for advanced riders, but the experience is legendary.

 From late spring to late autumn the beaches of Abel Tasman National Park are perfect for swimming - it's unlikely you've ever seen water this clear before.